Frequently Asked Questions

-If you are under the age of 24 and requesting Need-Based scholarship, Sargent College requires that, in addition to the FAFSA, you must submit a Sargent College Graduate Application for Financial Assistance (available in our forms library) and a copy of parental tax returns.
+In addition to the FAFSA, you submit a Sargent College Graduate Application for Financial Assistance (available in our forms library).
 Documents are due by April 1.
 Students should give permission on the FAFSA for application data to be sent to Boston University; our federal school code number is 002130.

 Do I include parent information on the FAFSA?